zolrath/wemux/README.md

     $ wemux list
     Currently active wemux sessions:
       1. project-x
-      2. wemux    <- current session
+      2. rails
-      3. dont-get-lost
+      3. wemux    <- current session

-  `wemux join` and `wemux stop` both accept either the name of a session, or the number indicated next to the session name in `wemux list`.
+  `wemux join` and `wemux stop` both accept either the name of a session or the number indicated next to the name in `wemux list`.

   Listing sessions can be disabled by setting `allow_session_list="false"` in `/etc/wemux.conf`